fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 :::note Pre-Requisites

-Before exploring the rate limiting capabilities of Aperture, make sure that you have signed up [Aperture Cloud](https://app.fluxninja.com/sign-up) and set up an organization.
+Before exploring Aperture's rate limiting capabilities, make sure that you have signed up to [Aperture Cloud](https://app.fluxninja.com/sign-up) and set up an organization.
 For more information on how to sign up, follow our [step-by-step guide](/reference/cloud-ui/sign-up.md).